-- All governors receive safeguarding training, to make sure they have the knowledge and information needed to perform their functions and understand their responsibilities. - As the Chair of Trustees may be required to act as the 'case manager' in the event that an allegation of abuse is made against the Headteacher or a member of the Trust Leadership Team, they should receive training in managing allegations for this purpose.
+- All governors receive safeguarding training (including online safety) at induction which is regularly updated, to make sure they have the knowledge and information needed to perform their functions and understand their responsibilities including providing strategic challenge and ensuring there is a whole school approach to safeguarding. - As the Chair of Trustees may be required to act as the 'case manager' in the event that an allegation of abuse is made against the Headteacher or a member of the Trust Leadership Team, they should receive training in managing allegations for this purpose.